OPEC siege

-On December 21, 1975, six militants attacked the semi-annual meeting of OPEC leaders in Vienna, Austria; the attackers took more than 60 hostages after killing an Austrian policeman, an Iraqi OPEC security officer, and a Libyan economist.
+On 21 December 1975, six terrorists attacked the semi-annual meeting of OPEC leaders in Vienna, Austria; the attackers took more than 60 hostages after killing an Austrian policeman, an Iraqi OPEC security officer, and a Libyan economist.
 Several other individuals were wounded.
 The self-named "Arm of the Arab Revolution" group was led by Carlos the Jackal.
 The siege resulted in complex diplomatic negotiations.
 It ended two days later, after flights to Algiers and Tripoli, with all the hostages and terrorists walking away from the situation.
 The fact that this was one of the first times that Arab states were targeted by terrorists also led to them being more cooperative in developing antiterrorism efforts at the United Nations.

+Background

+At his trial, the former terrorist Hans-Joachim Klein revealed that the masterminds of the attack came from Libya.
+He testified in court in 2000 that the information about the security measures at the conference and the weapons came from Libya.
+Only under this condition could the campaign have been started.